aaaaaa123456789/bspbuild/docs.md

 * The `-st` command-line option indicates that the input files that follow are both sources and targets; this is the default if nothing is specified.
 The patch will contain instructions to convert any of these files into the targets, as well as instructions to convert any of the sources into these files; in other words, they can be both inputs and outputs of the patch.
-These files will be referred to as source+target files.
+These files will be referred to as _source+target files_.

 Note that, in order to generate a patch, at least one source and one target must be present.
 Source+target files count as either.
 (However, a single source+target file by itself is not enough; there must be at least two input files.)